Attendance & Punctuality

 • Always leave notes for the next shift and communicate expectations, updates, or feedback.

-• Water: serve proactively; offer sparkling/steel water only if requested.
+• Water: serve proactively; offer sparkling/steel.
+Tab water only if requested.

 • No personal use of restaurant cups, to-go coffee cups, or beverages.

-• Servers must know event details, upsell opportunities, and menus for special occasions (e.g., Thanksgiving, brunch, wine sets).
+• Servers must know event details, upsell opportunities, and menus for special occasions (e.g., Thanksgiving, Valentine days, movie nights, Dine LA, brunch, wine sets).

-• Mandatory monthly Zoom meetings on the last Tuesday of every month for updates.
+• Mandatory monthly Zoom meetings every month for updates.
 Attendance is required.

 • Treat every guest equally with respect, professionalism, and warmth.